The Grisons, 1924

 Travel and the Rise of the Swiss Poster

 The Swiss poster had its roots in the travel poster.
 As Switzerland became a popular travel destination at the turn of the century, the need for promotion arose.
 Emil Cardinaux created the first "modern" Swiss travel poster, his 1908 Matterhorn, and it stunned the public with its rich coloring and grand simplicity.
-For two decades, the Swiss continued to create beautiful illustrated posters for their ski resorts, thermal spas, and outdoor wonders.
+For three decades, the Swiss continued to create beautiful illustrated posters for their ski resorts, thermal spas, and outdoor wonders.

 Back to top